 Let me start by saying that I think the disconnect is a real and serious one.
 But I think that the proposed solution–granting teachers purchasing power–is the wrong one.
 Well, not so much wrong as ineffective.

 I have a particular and informed perspective on this, having built K-12 education technologies for 25 years now.
-First, as the co-founder of the company that built FirstClass (founded in 1989, it’s the district-wide email and collaboration product currently in 3 of the top 10 school districts in the U.S.) and now as co-founder of Edsby, for which we just announced a district-wide deployment at Hillsborough County Public Schools in Tampa, FL, the 8th largest district in the U.S.
+First, as the co-founder of the company that built FirstClass (founded in 1989, it’s the district-wide email and collaboration product currently in 3 of the top 10 school districts in the U.S.) and now as co-founder of Edsby, for which we just announced a district-wide deployment in Tampa, FL, the 8th largest district in the U.S.

 Where to start?